 - Dr Tanvir Jamil, Senior Partner

-Each complaint will be fully investigated at the earliest opportunity.
+Complaints are to be made in writing once received each complaint will be fully investigated at the earliest opportunity.
 Our aim is to complete the initial investigation within 5 working days.
 We will then contact the complainant to discuss our findings.

 On occasion, a full investigation may take a little longer.
 If this is the case the complainant will be informed.